mfkiwl/IntNavLib/docs/kanban.md

 - Joseph update

-- templating: add double and float aliases.
+- templating: add double and float aliases, rewrite apps to use those. no weird compile time type

 ### Support & Infrastructure